 For starters, it can kill you, says Dr. Steven Miles a practicing physician and founder of the Doctors Who Torture accountability project.

-Here’s how the procedure is supposed to work: You take something called a nasogastric feeding tube, and you insert it through the nose and drop it into the esophagus.
+A force-feeding procedure can kill you.Here’s how the procedure is supposed to work: You take something called a nasogastric feeding tube, and you insert it through the nose and drop it into the esophagus.
 That allows doctors to pump liquid nutrients directly into the stomach.
 But the human throat has two passageways, the esophagus, and the trachea, or upper airway.
-For a feeding tube to successfully drop into the esophagus, the epiglottis—a flap above the trachea--has to be covering the trachea.
+For a feeding tube to successfully drop into the esophagus, the epiglottis—a flap above the trachea–has to be covering the trachea.
 Otherwise, the tube will drop into the trachea and right into the patient’s lungs.

 “That’s the point where [Bey] starts gasping and saying, ‘Stop, stop, stop.’
 And that’s what happens when you get an uncooperative person,” Miles says.